(Psychotherapist, Counsellor, Supervisor, MA, MBACP)

 I work using an integrative approach which means I can be flexible in how I work with you.
 Integrative Psychotherapy incorporates a range of therapeutic approaches and interventions.
 These may vary depending on whether we are working together on current issues and the present ‘here and now’ feelings and emotions, or looking at past experiences, and will help to create a sense of who you are, how you function and how you feel in different circumstances.

 Using a relational base, I may draw upon influences and techniques from a range established models of psychology and related therapeutic approaches.
 This means we may explore in more depth how your current difficulties may stem from earlier adulthood or childhood experiences, held in the hidden unconscious, and help to reveal and resolve the discomfort these bring.
 Other interventions may help to increase your level of self-awareness and emotional well-being, or help to manage problems in a more positive, practical and mindful way.
 Some clients prefer to work in a more problem-focused, structured way, and this can assist in positively changing the way you think and behave on a daily basis.

 The way we work together will be transparent at all times, and you will never be ‘made’ to do anything that you are uncomfortable or unhappy with.
 All therapy is always at your pace and within your control.
-Sessions are safe, confidential, relaxed.
+Sessions are safe and confidential.

 Training, qualifications & experience

 Master of Arts (MA) in Integrative Psychotherapy (BACP Accredited) (University of Central Lancashire) 2016

 Post Graduate Diploma (PGDip) in Integrative Psychotherapy (BACP Accredited) (University of Central Lancashire) 2013